 The studies that have been undertaken on the impacts of yoga as an intervention for incarcerated populations have explored interventions ranging from yoga to other mindfulness-based physical practices such Tai Chi and Qi Gong.

 Psychological Impacts

 Preliminary research with a focus on women in maximum security, minimum security and paroled in community settings suggests that even a single yoga session yielded reductions in self-reported stress levels (Lundstrum & Erikson 2015).
 Also on stress, the practice of yoga has been shown to reduce levels of salivary cortisol in both healthy military men, and in Indian women undergoing breast cancer treatment (Rocha et al., 2012; Vadiraja et al., 2009), using measurements of levels of salivary cortisol which can be used as objective measures of stress, with reductions indicative of lower stress levels.
 Additionally, further research on the effects of yoga on emotional regulation has shown that the right dorsolateral prefrontal cortex (RDLPFC) has been shown to activate when individuals exert cognitive control over their emotions (Froeliger et al., 2012).
-There has been preliminary evidence showing that the practice of yoga can lead to reductions in RDLPFC activation in response to negative emotional stimuli while completing a Stroop task (Froeliger et al., 2012Muirhead & Fortune, 2016).
+There has been preliminary evidence showing that the practice of yoga can lead to reductions in RDLPFC activation in response to negative emotional stimuli while completing a Stroop task (Froeliger et al., 2012;Muirhead & Fortune, 2016).

 Improvements have also been found in stress-response control which is important for preparing oneself for fight-flight responses.
 This 2013 New Zealand study compared expert yoga practitioners with a metabolically matched group and a group with comparatively higher cardiovascular fitness to investigate autonomic effects of yoga compared with physical exercise (Friis & Sollers, 2013).
-The authors found yoga to contribute to an increased ability to prepare for, as well as recover from, stressful experiences (Friis & Sollers, 2013)Additionally, an increase in γ- aminobutyric acid (GABA) activity in the thalamus has been shown, as the result of yoga practice compared to a walking group, using brain scanning techniques (i.e., magnetic resonance spectroscopy; Streeter et al., 2010), which has been related to improvements in mood and anxiety (Brambilla et al., 2003).
-Physiological improvements in stress, mood, and emotional control would be especially beneficial for an incarcerated population, who typically suffer from an overrepresentation of difficulties in these domains (Mansoor et al., 2015); especially when considering the fact that difficulties in areas such as emotional control may increase the likelihood of offending (Andrews & Bonta, 2010 Muirhead & Fortune, 2016).
+The authors found yoga to contribute to an increased ability to prepare for, as well as recover from, stressful experiences (Friis & Sollers, 2013).
+Additionally, an increase in γ- aminobutyric acid (GABA) activity in the thalamus has been shown, as the result of yoga practice compared to a walking group, using brain scanning techniques (i.e., magnetic resonance spectroscopy; Streeter et al., 2010), which has been related to improvements in mood and anxiety (Brambilla et al., 2003).
+Physiological improvements in stress, mood, and emotional control would be especially beneficial for an incarcerated population, who typically suffer from an overrepresentation of difficulties in these domains (Mansoor et al., 2015); especially when considering the fact that difficulties in areas such as emotional control may increase the likelihood of offending (Andrews & Bonta, 2010; Muirhead & Fortune, 2016).
 Additionally, a study on female inmates found that a 5-week yoga asana (posture) program from the Iyengar yoga tradition reduced depression (Woolery et al., 2004), and research in yogic breath practices found a statistically significant increase in the confidence and self-security of battered women (another trauma-affected population) after multiple intensive sessions of practice (Franzblau et al., 2006).

 Yoga and Recidivism